ABOUT YOUR MUSEUM.....

 Debbie W. Vaughn, Museum Board Member

-Connie B. Post, Manager - Museum Administrative Operations
+Connie B. Post, Administrator - Museum Administrative Operations

 Teresa W. Nobel.
 Chairwoman, Museum Board